Microsoft Access VBA Tutorials for self-paced learning, Class Modules, SQL Techniques, and AI Integration Guides.

 Call Function From MouseMove Event Property

-This is about running a User-Defined Function (say =myFunction(Parameter)) on the Mouse Move Event Property of TextBoxes.
-The difficult part is that when the Mouse Move Event occurs the Event running TextBox name must be passed as Parameter to the function dynamically.
+This is about running a User-Defined Function (say =myFunction (Parameter)) on the TextBox MouseMove event property.
+The difficult part is that when the MouseMove event occurs, the TextBox Name that runs the event must be passed as a parameter to the function.

 Manual Option.

-This is easy to set up if it is manually entered =myFunction("Text1") on each Text Box's Mouse Move Event Property
+This is easy to set up if it is manually entered =myFunction("Text1") on each TextBox's Mouse Move Event Property

-But, the requirement is to pass the TextBox Name as a parameter dynamically to the Function.
-It means that we should somehow get the Text Box Name from the Mouse Move Event and pass it as a parameter to the function, placed on the same Mouse Move Event Property.
+But the requirement is to pass the TextBox Name as a parameter dynamically to the Function.
+It means we should somehow get the TextBox Name from the Mouse Move Event and pass it as a parameter to the function, placed on the same Mouse Move Event Property.

 The complexity of Requirements.

-Why Manual Method not Acceptable.
+Why Manual Method unacceptable.

-So, writing =myFunction("A5") or =myFunction("B1") etc., in each one of 350 Text Box's Event Property is lots of work.
-Besides that, if any change of arrangement of Seats or reworking of the Seat Numbering scheme becomes necessary, then all the text box Properties have to undergo manual changes.
+So, writing =myFunction("A5") or =myFunction("B1") etc., in each one of the 350 Text Boxes' Event Property demands a lot of manual work.
+Besides that, if any change to the seating arrangement or Seat Numbering scheme becomes necessary, then all the TextBox Properties have to undergo manual changes.

-Another option available is to set the Control Tip Text Property with the Text Box Name.
-When the mouse pointer rests on the TextBox, after a brief delay (the delay is not acceptable), the Seat Number is displayed from the Control tip text property of the System.
-Modifying the Control Tip Text Property is easy and can be done dynamically on the Form_Load() Event Procedure.
+Another option available is to set the Control Tip Text Property with the TextBox Name.
+When the mouse pointer rests on the TextBox, a brief delay occurs (not acceptable), then it displays the Seat Number from the Control Tip Text property.
+Modifying the Control Tip Text Property is easy and can be done dynamically in the Form_Load() Event Procedure.

-But, the database designer insists on passing the Text Box Name as a parameter to the Function.
-Besides displaying the TextBox Name on the designated Label Caption and the Function may have other issues in the program to take care of as well, on the Mouse Move Event.
+But the database designer insists on passing the TextBox Name as a parameter to the Function.
+Besides displaying the TextBox Name on the designated Label Caption, the Function may have other issues in the program to take care of.

 The Difficult Question.

-Even though it sounds like a simple issue, the difficult question is how do we get the TextBox name, say Text1, from the Name-Property of the running form, when the mouse moves over that TextBox, and pass the name as a parameter to the Calling Program?
+Even though it sounds like a simple issue, the difficult question is: how do we get the TextBox name, say Text1, from the Name property of the running Form when the mouse moves over that TextBox, and pass the name as a parameter to the Calling Program?
 Remember, the Mouse Move Event fires repeatedly, at every mouse-point coordinate on the text box (or on any other control it moves) and this Event has some default parameters: Button, Shift, X, and Y coordinates of the Mouse Pointer on the Control.
 But not the Control Name among them.

 The Programming Roadblocks.